 “[In the past,] we’ve had as many as a thousand [participants], but with COVID, it has gotten a lot smaller,” said Jackson, who estimates there may be around six or seven hundred people present, from not just Seattle, but also Snohomish County and Tacoma.

 The Back2School Bash is a free family event and will take place on Aug.
 27 from 12 p.m. to 4 p.m. at the Rainier Beach Community Center Plaza, 8825 Rainier Ave.
 S.

-Lauryn Bray is a writer and developmental editor at the South Seattle Emerald.
+Lauryn Bray is a writer and reporter for the South Seattle Emerald.
 She has a degree in English with a concentration in creative writing from CUNY Hunter College.
 She is from Sacramento, California, and has been living in King County since June 2022.

 📸 Featured Image: 2019 Rainier Beach “Back 2 School Bash.”
 (Photo: Susan Fried)

 Before you move on to the next story …

 The South Seattle Emerald is brought to you by Rainmakers.
 Rainmakers give recurring gifts at any amount.
 With around 1,000 Rainmakers, the Emerald is truly community-driven local media.
 Help us keep BIPOC-led media free and accessible.

 If just half of our readers signed up to give $6 a month, we wouldn’t have to fundraise for the rest of the year.
 Small amounts make a difference.